IsaacLy7767/Bounce-Screen/README.md

 click - click on a dot and it will go away
 up arrow - speed up existing dots
 down arrow - slow down existing dots
-cornor - if a dot hits a cornor, the color will be set to white
+corner - if a dot hits a cornor, the color will be set to white